zdbrig/nano-rust/Tech Specs.md

 ## Maintenance

 ### Automated Audits
-Integration with X-Ray tool so users can audit their Novascripts prior to deployment.
+Integration with X-Ray tool so users can audit their NovaScripts prior to deployment.

 ### Servers & infrastructure
 Nova will be used to pay infrastructure providers that run the NovaScripts.
 We will be the first people to provide infrastructure to Novascripts and would like a small budget for doing this.